p9c/tri/doc/overview.md

 4. Runtime first executes Go var declarations, which creates the in-memory form of the declaration, as well as all of the built in and custom handlers for their different types and purposes.

-5. Validate application's Tri declaration, this should be inside an `init()` or first within the `main()`.
+5. Validate application's Tri declaration.

    > In this step all of the other-than-zero defaults on Vars will be determined to be correctly specified in as far as presence, and in most cases, type checking.

    There is no need to create a resultant struct, as the use of Slot elements, which are interface{} containing pointer to (optionally multiple) other variables connects the destination to the source definition, with its defaults (or implied zeroes) specified.
 The declaration provides paths and types and content elements for default, and is used to point to the final destination for each of the variables.

-6. Based on CLI arg specified data directory, or from the default location, JSON configuration file is read and parsed.

-7. Configuration loader then places decoded, and validated values into their respective Slot, after checking type is correct, which is performed by the handlers specified in Vars.

-8. Parse os.Args one by one until a valid trigger or variable definition is found, then the name is sought within the Tri, and if found, value is parsed to expected type, and value assigned to dereferenced Slot pointer value. (each of these can error and halt execution)
+6. Parse os.Args one by one until a valid trigger or variable definition is found, then the name is sought within the Tri, and if found, value is parsed to expected type, and value assigned to dereferenced Slot pointer value. (each of these can error and halt execution)

-   As well as those specified in the Tri itself, there is several top-level Var and Trigger types that can also be valid both in config and CLI.
-Triggers are processed immediately after all configuration/parsing steps are complete, so they have access to the runtime configuration if their functionality requires it.

-9. Parsing is now complete, all values are placed implicitly indirectly to their correct destination in this process and non-terminating trigger handlers are run (init, save), and then application main is launched with the composed configuration ready, or, terminating triggers are run, and after completion return to the shell where they were invoked.
+7. Based on CLI arg specified data directory found in the previous step, or from the default location, JSON configuration file is read and parsed.

+8. Configuration loader then places decoded, and validated values into their respective Slot, after checking type is correct, which is performed by the handlers specified in Vars.

+9. Built-in triggers take precedence over custom triggers.
+Init terminates after clearing the configuration file, save rewrites it after parsing and before initiating the Command handler that is specified.

 ## Types for Vars